Hullinger History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Hullinger is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the baptismal name Hugh.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hullinger family